Committee on Medium-term Path on Financial Inclusion

-Committee on Medium-term Path on Financial Inclusion is an experts committee formed by the Reserve Bank of India (RBI) on 15 July 2015 to create a five-year plan for financial inclusion in India.
-It is headed by Deepak Mohanty, executive director of RBI.
-It is expected to submit its report within four months.
+Committee on Medium-term Path on Financial Inclusion was an experts committee formed by the Reserve Bank of India (RBI) on 15 July 2015 to create a five-year plan for financial inclusion in India.
+It was headed by Deepak Mohanty, executive director of RBI.

+It published its final report in December 2015 with a number of recommendations split into 10 broad areas.

 Members

-The committee was head by Deepak Mohanty.
+The committee was headed by Deepak Mohanty.
 Other members of the committee were: